-Michael Roeger says that he isn’t scared of anything, but even if he was, there’s little chance anything would be able to catch him.
-When Michael runs, he just does not stop.
+Michael Roeger says that he isn’t scared of anything, but if he was, there’s little chance it could catch him.

-Despite his success as a middle distance runner, Michael got the call up as an emergency runner and laced up for the second leg of the 4x100m relay team at the 2011 IPC Athletics World Championships.
-However, it is in the middle distance events Michael has excelled.
-He captured two bronze medals in the 800m and 1500m at his first time representing Australia at the 2006 FESPIC Games in Malaysia.
-In 2007 he continued to improve, capturing his first National Championship victories, winning both the 800m and 1500m events.
+He laced up for the second leg of the 4x100m relay at the 2011 IPC Athletics World Championships in Christchurch, New Zealand, but it is in middle-distance events that he excels, winning bronze in the 800m and 1500m at his first international competition, the 2006 FESPIC Games in Kuala Lumpur, Malaysia.

 Michael has competed at three Paralympic Games to date, but really came into his own post-London.
 At the 2013 IPC Athletics World Championships in Lyon, France, he won bronze …Read More